Monitoring school lunch in Santarém

 For years, public school students throughout the state and country have struggled with poor quality or missing school lunches.
 Some schools in the region report not having received lunches since 2012.

 States are required by law to provide snacks and lunch to public school students in Brazil and though the official menu published by the government is varied and nutritious, it is far from the reality of what is served in schools.
 In some cases, quality ingredients such as chicken breast that appear on the menu are swapped out in practice with sardines.
 In other cases, students go weeks with only cookies and powdered chocolate milk.
-Investigations in São Paulo this year revealed the “School Lunch Mafia” scandal, in which school canteen budgets were being siphoned to politicians through a corrupt bidding process.

 The group of students in Santarém represent 14 public schools in the region and have been organizing around this issue since late last year.
 Despite having attracted a significant amount of attention from local press and the Public Prosecutor’s office, they have been unable to get real results in the schools.
 Often when confronted with complaints around school lunch, administrators have dodged the issue by citing what was served last week or last month and the conversation devolves into he-said-she-said.